 The head in an HDD is responsible for reading/writing data on the moving platter.
 Head assembly consists of the head, actuator arm, and actuator axis.
 The head and platter have a small space (about 5 nm) between them.
 Any dust particle or a sudden shock can cause damage to the head and platter.

 In such cases, the damaged part needs to be replaced or repaired depending on the condition.
 Hence, the data cannot be recovered by using DIY data recovery software.
-The HDD must be opened and repaired in Class 100 Clean Lab that contains no dust particles.
+The HDD must be opened and repaired in a Class 100 Clean Lab that contains no dust particles.

 3. Foreign Configuration